hhblaze/DBreeze/README.md

 ![Image of Build](https://img.shields.io/badge/Roadmap-completed-33CC33.svg)
 ![Image of Build](https://img.shields.io/badge/Powered%20by-tiesky.com-1883F5.svg)

-DBreeze Database is a professional, open-source, NoSql ( embedded Key-Value store ), transactional, ACID-compliant, multi-threaded, multi-paradigm database management system for
-.NET 3.5> / Xamarin MONO Android iOS / .NET Core / Universal Windows Platform / .NET Portable ...for servers and internet-of-things...
+DBreeze Database is a professional, open-source, multi-paradigm (embedded Key-Value store, objects, NoSql etc), multi-threaded, transactional and ACID-compliant database management system for .NET 3.5> / Xamarin MONO Android iOS / .NET Core / Universal Windows Platform / .NET Portable ...for servers and internet-of-things...
 Made with C#

 - It's a free software for those who think that it should be free.
 - It has been used in our own production environment since June 2012.